George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 Davis-Monthan Air Force Base, AZ

-George Air Force Base, CA – was not listed despite having several radiological decontamination centers for aircraft and personnel
+George Air Force Base, CA – was not listed despite having several radiological decontamination centers for aircraft and personnel.

 Holloman Air Force Base, NM